 The Company has a savings and retirement plan for its employees, which is intended to qualify under Section 401(k) of the Internal Revenue Code ("IRC").
 This savings and retirement plan provides for voluntary contributions by participating employees, not to exceed maximum limits set forth by the IRC.
-The Company match vests immediately.
+The Company match vests after one year of service with the Company.
 The Company matched 100% of the employee's contribution up to the first 6% of the employee's compensation through June 30, 2009.
 Since then, the Company suspended the match.
-The Company reinstated its 401k match in 2012 for employees up to 6% of their income.
-The Company contributed approximately US\$0 to the savings and retirement plan during the years ended December 31, 2011 and 2010, respectively.
+The Board of Directors at their discretion and within plan limitations may make a discretionary match at a future date to supplement the changes incurred.
+The Company contributed approximately US\$0 and US\$113,000 to the savings and retirement plan during the years ended December 31, 2010 and 2009, respectively.